polkadot-developers/polkadot-docs/develop/parachains/maintenance/index.md

 # Maintenance

-## Benefits of Maintenance

-Learn how to maintain Polkadot SDK-based networks, covering runtime monitoring, upgrades, and storage migrations for optimal blockchain performance.
-Proper network monitoring and maintenance are essential to operating a reliable, performant change that adds value for its users.
-Following maintenance best practices helps keep your blockchain secure, efficient, and adaptable to changing requirements.
-Proper maintenance is crucial for long-term success, whether operating a solo chain or a parachain.
+Learn how to maintain Polkadot SDK-based networks, focusing on runtime monitoring, upgrades, and storage migrations for optimal performance.
+Proper maintenance ensures your blockchain remains secure, efficient, and adaptable to changing needs.
+These sections will guide you through monitoring your network, using runtime versioning, and performing forkless upgrades to keep your blockchain secure and up-to-date without downtime.

-## Get Started

-These sections cover how to monitor your deployed blockchain so you can feel confident that your applications and users receive the secure, performant results they need.
-You will learn how runtime versioning and storage migration work together to allow forkless upgrades.
-These features ensure you can offer the most current functionality from the Polkadot ecosystem without compromising network uptime or security.

 ## In This Section